-Wood burning fireplaces and stoves, even high efficiency models, have the most impact to the environment of all eco-friendly fireplace options on the market.
-If you choose to have a wood burning fireplace or appliance, keep in mind the installation costs are going to be higher due to the need for purpose built ventilation systems.
+Wood burning stoves, even high efficiency ones, have the most impact to the environment of all eco-friendly fireplace options on the market.
+If you choose to have a wood burning fireplace or appliance keep in mind the installation costs are going to be high due to the need for ventilation because of smoke and particle pollution output.
 Choose a model that is EPA certified when shopping.

 Even high efficiency wood burning appliances are not as user friendly compared to other ecofriendly options.
-The combustion zone must remain at least 1,100 degrees Fahrenheit, otherwise the VOCs will not combust and the wood will smolder.
+The combustion zone must remain at least 1,100 degrees F otherwise the VOCs will not combust, and the wood will smolder.
 Wood must be dry and added frequently to keep the temperature hot.

 Unsealed Wood Appliances

-Unsealed wood appliances are wood burning stoves that atmospherically vent and have a combustion chamber that does not limit combustion air intake effectively.
-Unsealed wood burning appliances pull both combustion and dilution air from the interior of the home for the fire.
-These appliances can be dangerous to use in tightly insulated homes due to the risk of back drafting.
+Unsealed wood appliances are wood burning stoves that atmospherically vent.
+Unsealed wood burning appliances pull both combustion and dilution air from the interior of the home as part of their normal operation.
+These appliances can become dangerous as homes become tighter because back drafting can occur.

-Back drafting occurs when exhaust fans and other methods of ventilation fight over the quantity of air within the home.
-When these appliances run simultaneously, gases from the heating system flue can be pulled back into the home releasing toxic gasses.
+Back drafting occurs when exhaust fans and other methods of ventilation fight over the quantity of air.
+When these appliances run simultaneously, gases from the heating systems flue can be pulled back into the home.

 When choosing a wood burning appliance you should choose one that uses sealed-combustion to avoid the dangers of back drafting and spillage.
 Sealed appliances use flues and burners that are separate from the interior of the home through ducted air intake.

-Unsealed wood appliances can be made more environmentally friendly by having working dampers, removing creosote, cleaning out ash regularly, and making sure all of your smoke detectors are working.
+Unsealed wood appliances can be made more environmentally friendly by having working dampeners, removing creosote, cleaning out the ashes, using a fireplace guard, and making sure all of your home fire detectors are working.

 Gas Fireplaces and Stoves

-Gas fireplaces burn natural gas or propane, which is cleaner than burning wood and much more convenient.
-They activate with just the flip of a switch.
+Gas fireplaces use natural gas to burn, which is cleaner and much more convenient than burning wood.
+They turn on with just a flip of a switch.

-Gas burning stoves and appliances are cleaner burning than wood however the excavation of natural gas has severe negative environmental impact.
-While the cost of natural gas has declined in recent years, the increased use of fracking has led to negative environmental impact.
+Gas burning stoves and appliances are cleaner burning than wood however, the excavation of natural gas called fracking has severe negative environmental impact.
 Natural gas is also poisonous if too much is released into the air and can even be fatal.
 Natural gas is also a nonrenewable resource and contains up to 95% methane which is a toxic green house gas.

 Natural gas fireplaces are considered eco-friendly because they are clean burning however, they have the biggest indirect environmental impact of all the eco-friendly options on the market today.

 Nearly all fireplaces made after 1990 are far more energy efficient and eco-friendly than older models due to the Clean Air Act of the 1980's.
-However, there are certainly models of eco-friendly fireplaces that are more eco-friendly than others.
+However, there are certainly fireplace models that are more eco-friendly than others.
 Direct vs indirect ecological impact must be taken into consideration when choosing a fireplace.

-The top three most eco-friendly fireplaces in our opinion are electric, ethanol burning, and pellet burning.
+In our professional opinion, the top three most eco-friendly fireplaces are electric, ethanol burning, and pellet burning.